The number one way I stretch our travel budget is by leveraging points and miles I earn through credit card use.

 My preferred way to use miles is to “erase” travel purchases I make with the card.

 I just use my Capital One card to purchase my hotel, flight, or park tickets, then I use miles to get reimbursed for the travel expense.

-Learn how to earn over $800 in travel statement credit using Rewards Miles next.
+Learn how to use miles for travel statement credit next.

 How Do I Earn Capital One Rewards Miles?

 The easiest way to get lots of Capital One miles is to sign up for one of their credit cards.

 My favorite card is the Capital One Venture Rewards Credit Card.